Ami Kawai

-Ami Kawai (河合 亞美 (亜美), Kawai Ami) is a Japanese television and theater actress, best known in Japan for her role as Marsha in Kidou Keiji Jiban and Lami in Kyōryū Sentai Zyuranger (the latter known as Scorpina in Mighty Morphin Power Rangers).
+Ami Kawai (河合 亞美 (亜美), Kawai Ami) is a Japanese television and theater actress, best known in Japan for her role as Marsha in Kidou Keiji Jiban and Lamy in Kyōryū Sentai Zyuranger (the latter known as Scorpina in Mighty Morphin Power Rangers).

 Biography

 Kawai was born to a restaurant manager and actress Rie Kawai in Tokyo.
 She comes from a lineage of actors, including her grandmother and great-grandfather.
 Her older sister is Katsumi Fujita, who is an environmental planning designer, most recently contributing to the sign for Park Hyatt in Seoul, Korea.
 Her mother has been managing a small bar in Takadanobaba, an area close to Waseda University in Shinjuku, Tokyo.

 Kawai attended Jissen Women's Academy Junior High School and High School.
 She majored in English literature at the Department of Literature in Jissen Women's College.
 While attending elementary school, she belonged to Gekidan Komadori, a theater company.
 Her achievements there include television, soap operas, educational programs, commercials, radio soap operas, and foreign films.
 She temporarily stopped her activities because her middle school and high school outlawed outside activities relating to the entertainment industry.
 While attending college, she was scouted by a production company, resuming her show biz career.